circuitdao/docs/docs/user-guide/liquidation.md

 ## Liquidation Auction

-Once a liquidation has been triggered, a liquidation auction starts in which the vault's XCH collateral is sold for BYC to recover the debt owed to the vault.
+Once a liquidation has been triggered, a liquidation auction starts in which the vault's collateral is sold for BYC to recover the debt owed to the vault.
 Liquidation auctions are descending price auctions, also known as [Dutch auctions](https://en.wikipedia.org/wiki/Dutch_auction).

 The purpose of a Liquidation Auction is to recover debt as quickly as possible to avoid an undercollateralization of the vault.
-Dutch auctions are particularly well suited for this.
-Firstly, because XCH is a fungible asset with a market price, one can let auctions start near the market price, as bidders would not pay above market price for a commoditized asset.
-This is different from auctions in which non-fungible assets such as artworks are sold, and it is impossible predict in advance how much a bidder might be willing to pay.
-Dutch auctions force keepers to submit a bid as soon as an acceptable price has been reached, as otherwise a bidder would most likely miss out to other bidders.
-There is no scope for tactical bidding behaviour(minimal price increases, or last minute bids) as is often the case with English (pay-as-bid) auctions.
-With Dutch auctions there is also no need to wait until enough bids to cover the entire debt have been submitted, before being able to determine winning bids.
-As soon as a bidder is happy with the current auction price, they can submit a bid for a all or part of the debt, which will immediately get accepted.
+Dutch auctions are particularly well suited for this as they largely prevent tactical bidding and drawn out bidding wars.
+As soon as a bidder is happy with the latest auction price they can repay all or part of the outstanding debt at this price.
+Bids can be settled immediately as there is no need to wait for counter-offers as is the case with [English auctions](https://en.wikipedia.org/wiki/English_auction).

 ![Liquidation auction](./../../static/img/Liquidation_Auction_diagram.png)

 The auction starts with a **Start Price** (SP), calculated as the latest oracle price multiplied by the **Start Price Factor** (SPF).
 The SPF is a factor slightly greater than 100% to account for scenarios a potential rebound in the XCH market price by the time the auction starts.

-The auction price is lowered in according to a **Price Decrease** (PD) parameter.
-The Price Decrease is calculated as a percentage of the Start Price, and gets substracted from the latest auction price each time the auction price gets decreased.
+As the auction goes on, the auction price automatically decreases step-by-step every few blocks as defined by the **Price Validity** (PV) parameter.

-As the auction goes on, the price automatically decreases every few blocks as defined by the **Price Validity** (PV) parameter.
+The amount by which the auction price is lowered in each step is given by the **Price Decrease** (PD) parameter.
+The PD is calculated as a percentage of the Start Price, and gets substracted from the latest auction price.

 The auction ends when either
 * the vault's debt was fully repaid; or
 * the auction price drops below the **Minimum Auction Price** (MAP), which is defined as a **Minimum Price Factor** (MPF) multiplied by the Start Price.

-Start auction can be called after auctions end without collecting all BYC debt.
-This process can be repeated for up to 6 hours, at which point any remaining debt becomes bad debt.
+Liquidation Auctions can be restarted when they fail to recover the vault's entire debt.
+This process can be repeated multiple times, until the **Maximum Liquidation Duration** (MLD) is exceeded, at which point any remaining debt becomes Bad Debt.

 ### Bid